-In January 2022, we entered into the Public Exchanges in eight states and further expanded to a total of twelve states in January 2023.
+In January 2022, we entered into the Public Exchanges in eight states, expanded to a total of twelve states in 2023, and further expanded to a total of 17 states in 2024.
 To compete effectively on Public Exchanges, we have developed or acquired the technology, systems, tools and talent necessary to interact with Public Exchanges and engage Public Exchange consumers through enhanced consumer-focused sales, marketing channels and customer interfaces.
 We have also created new customer service programs and product offerings.
 While participating on the Public Exchanges, we will have to respond to pricing and other actions taken by existing competitors and regulators as well as potentially disruptive new entrants, which could reduce our profit margins.
 Due to the price transparency provided by Public Exchanges, when we market products we face competitive pressures from existing and new competitors who may have lower cost structures.
 Our competitors may bring their Public Exchange and other consumer products to market more quickly, have greater experience marketing to consumers and/or may be targeting the higher margin portions of our business.
 We can provide no assurance that we will be able to compete successfully or profitably on Public Exchanges or that we will be able to benefit from any opportunities presented by Public Exchanges.

-In addition, there can be no assurance that our pricing or other actions will result in the profitability of our Public Exchange products in 2023 or any future year.
-We have set 2023 premium rates for our Public Exchange products based on our projections, including as to the health status and quantity of membership and utilization of medical and/or other covered services by members.
-The accuracy of the projections reflected in our pricing may be impacted by (i) adverse selection among individuals who require or utilize more expensive medical and/or other covered services, (ii) other plans' withdrawals from participation in the Public Exchanges we serve, (iii) a rapid increase or decline in membership, including as a result of individuals losing Medicaid eligibility as redeterminations resume after being suspended during the COVID-19 pandemic, and (iv) legislation, regulations, enforcement activity and/or judicial decisions that cause Public Exchanges to operate in a manner different than what we projected in setting our premium rates.
+In addition, there can be no assurance that our pricing or other actions will result in the profitability of our Public Exchange products in 2024 or any future year.
+We have set 2024 premium rates for our Public Exchange products based on our projections, including as to the health status and quantity of membership and utilization of medical and/or other covered services by members.
+The accuracy of the projections reflected in our pricing may be impacted by (i) adverse selection among individuals who require or utilize more expensive medical and/or other covered services, (ii) other plans' withdrawals from participation in the Public Exchanges we serve, (iii) a rapid increase or decline in membership, and (iv) legislation, regulations, enforcement activity and/or judicial decisions that cause Public Exchanges to operate in a manner different than what we projected in setting our premium rates, including the potential expiration of premium subsidies in 2025.